Theory of entanglement and measurement in high harmonic generation

 with the measurement operator

 where $\Omega = \sum_{q=2}^N \abs{\chi_q}^2$.
 Applying this operation on the initial state of the driving laser $\Phi_{\tilde n \neq 0}^{\chi}[ \dyad{\alpha}] = \dyad{\Psi}$, we obtain the pure state

 which can interpolate between an optical kitten or cat state with non-classical signatures in the corresponding Wigner function \cite{lewenstein2021generation, rivera2021quantum}.
-Note that similar operation can be performed on other field modes in order to generate optical cat states towards the XUV regime \cite{stammer2021high}.
+Note that similar operation can be performed on other field modes in order to generate optical cat states towards the XUV regime \cite{stammer2021high}, which shows the applicability of these conditioning experiments on HHG for the generation of non-classical field states over a broad spectral region.
 The influence of the harmonic modes, which can be considered as an environment on which conditioning measurements are performed, is captured in the decoherence factor $\Omega$.
 The measurement operation in \eqref{eq:measurement_operator} consists of two contributions.
 First, the displacement operation for the initial coherent state taking into account the depletion of the fundamental mode due to HHG, and second, the operator $P_{\tilde n}^\chi = \mathds{1} - e^{- \Omega} \dyad{\alpha}$, which reflects the conditioning processes.
 This conditioning operation does not constitute a projective measurement since $(P_{\tilde n }^\chi)^2 \neq P_{\tilde n}^\chi$.
 But, we observe that for a small decoherence factor $\Omega$ the operator $P_{\tilde n}^\chi$ is indeed given by a projective measurement, such that $(P_{\tilde n}^\chi)^2 = P_{\tilde n}^\chi = \mathds{1}- \dyad{\alpha}$.
-This is the projective measurement introduced in \cite{lewenstein2021generation}, to interpret the measured Wigner function after an experimental conditioning procedure on HHG.
+This is the projective measurement phenomenologically introduced in \cite{lewenstein2021generation}, to interpret the measured Wigner function after an experimental conditioning procedure on HHG \cite{stammer2022quantum}.
 Note that this projection is performed on the sub-space which is "orthogonal" to the initial state, i.e. the identity subtracted by the initial state of the fundamental mode.
 In \cite{stammer2021high} it was shown that the environmental induced decoherence factor scales as $\Omega \propto \mathcal{O}(1/N)$ with the harmonic cutoff $N$.
 Since the harmonic cutoff usually extends towards values of $N > 10$, this scheme of generating optical cat states with large amplitudes is robust against this source of decoherence.

 However, we observe that the measurement operator \eqref{eq:measurement_operator} corresponds to the set of operators $\{ M_{\nu}^{\tilde \chi} \}$, where

 which form the POVM defined by the set $\{ E_{\nu}^{\tilde \chi} \}$ with POVM elements